BuiNgocLong01/uart-protocol-arduino/README.md

-# uart-protocol-arduino
+# UART PROTOCOL BETWEEN TWO ARDUINO BOARDS
+# YouTube Channel: Long Automation
-In this article, I will guide you to perform communication between 2 Arduinos using the UART protocol (transmit and reveive).
+In this tutorial, I will guide you to perform communication between 2 Arduinos using the UART protocol (transmit and reveive).